jpark8215/Asemic-Artist/README.md

 **SVG Download**: Save your creations as high-quality, scalable vector graphics for use in other projects.

 ## How to Run
-To run this application on your own machine, follow these steps:
+To run this application visit: [Asemic Artist on Hugging Face Spaces](https://huggingface.co/spaces/jpark8215/AsemicArtist)

 ## Tech Stack